Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Light curve fitting

 \section{Light curve fitting}

-A good model for jointly fitting the \textit{CHEOPS} and \textit{Spitzer} data has to take account of a number of signals present: the asymmetric transits of the oblate star, the flux deficit during the occultations, the phase-dependent modulation as the visible hemisphere of the tidally-locked planet rotates with respect to the observer, the instrumental trends that are routinely present in \textit{CHEOPS} photometry \citep[e.g.][]{Lendlw189,bonfanti21}, and any other time-correlated trends.
-To incorporate each of these signals, we created a custom model to simultaneously fit the light curves based on the existing tools available in \texttt{pycheops}\footnote{\url{https://github.com/pmaxted/pycheops}} (see Maxted et al. submitted), a package that allows simultaneous modelling of transiting/occulting planets or eclipsing binaries along with the most common systematic trends present in \textit{CHEOPS} datasets.
+A good model for jointly fitting the \textit{CHEOPS} and \textit{Spitzer} data has to take account of a number of signals present: the asymmetric transits of the oblate star, the flux deficit during the occultations, the phase-dependent modulation as the visible hemisphere of the tidally locked planet rotates with respect to the observer, the instrumental trends that are routinely present in \textit{CHEOPS} photometry \citep[e.g.][]{Lendlw189,bonfanti21}, and any other time-correlated trends.
+To incorporate each of these signals, we created a custom model to simultaneously fit the light curves based on the existing tools available in \texttt{pycheops}\footnote{\url{https://github.com/pmaxted/pycheops}} \citep[see][]{Maxted_classics}, a package that allows simultaneous modelling of transiting and occulting planets or eclipsing binaries along with the most common systematic trends present in \textit{CHEOPS} datasets.

 The model we used to fit the light curves is the sum of flux contributions from the star, planet, and instrumental systematics, where each term is normalised by the mean stellar flux when MASCARA-1\,b is fully occulted by its host.
 We describe each of these terms in the following sections.